Home » All the best vegan recipes from Sweeter than Oats » Cranachan - a Vegan, Creamy, Fruity and Easy Scottish Dessert

 I simply replace the whipped cream with a vegan whipping cream (I like Elmlea plant-based) and used maple syrup instead of honey.

-Is Whiskey Vegan?
+Is Whisky Vegan?

 When you first switch to a plant-based diet, there are a few alcoholic beverages that aren’t suitable vegans: but happily whiskey is vegan.
 It is made from plant-based ingredients and utilizes a natural fermentation process.
 Some whiskeys do contain extras like honey, but these are clearly marked, and obviously, you would avoid these.